polonia/polonia.github.io/README.md

 **[HMFAYSAL V2](http://v2.theevilgenius.tk)** is a two column responsive Jekyll theme by Engineer [Hossain Mohd Faysal](http://hmfaysal.tk) featuring a slide out drawer menu in mobile browsers.

+## Braga Open Device Labs

+Helping Portuguese’s developers and entrepreneurs test, iterate and launch their ideas into great apps and mobile web sites.

 ## HMFAYSAL V2 is all about:

 * Responsive templates.
 Looking good on mobile, tablet, and desktop.